mpeix/getFirst/README.md

+# jsgetfirst

 ## Use this package to get the first element of an array or object

 ### Installation